heupel/ConwayGameOfLife/README.md

 NO!
 The goal of this workshop is to exercise some of the JavaScript best practices we've been studying while implementing a visually interesting simulation.
 Some practices to keep in mind:

 - don't pollute the global space! the `gol` root object on which the utilities are defined can be used for this, or you can define your own encapsulation
-- avoid using the constructor invocation pattern
+- see if you can avoid using the constructor invocation pattern (what are the tradeoffs here?)
 - despite the previous point, use proper logical encapsulation and abstraction; create modules and objects that make sense and model the problem clearly
 - remember closures allow you both to simulate object construction and encapsulation (privately accessible members)
 - functions are first-class citizens! some abstractions may more naturally be modelled as a function instead of an object with methods